ActivityNarrated: An Open-Ended Narrative Paradigm for Wearable Human Activity Understanding: ActNarrator Implementation Details

-After applying STFT or CWT, the resulting time-frequency matrices for all channels are stacked to form a multichannel spectral representation:
+After applying STFT or CWT, the resulting spectral matrices from all channels are stacked:

-where \(F\) is the number of frequency bins (or scales for CWT) and \(T'\) is the number of time frames after windowing.
-This representation serves as input to VQ-VAE tokenization or other downstream models.

-STFT captures precise frequency components over short windows, whereas CWT provides a flexible multi-scale view.
-Both are complementary and can be combined to enhance tokenization fidelity and semantic alignment.
+where $F$ is the number of frequency bins or wavelet scales, and $T'$ is the number of time frames after windowing.
+STFT captures localized frequency components, while CWT provides a flexible multi-scale view.
+The two spectral views are therefore complementary for IMU tokenization.

+\paragraph{Multi-view encoders.} The time-domain signal is processed using a 1D convolutional encoder.
+The STFT and CWT representations are processed using separate 2D convolutional encoders.
+The resulting time, STFT, and CWT embeddings are concatenated and projected to a latent vector $r_m \in \mathbb{R}^{d}$ for each chunk.

+\paragraph{Vector quantization.} Given a codebook $E=\{e_k\}_{k=1}^{K}$ with $K=128$ entries, vector quantization assigns each chunk to its nearest code:

+The discrete token $z_m$ is passed to the downstream event-captioning model, while the quantized embedding $q_m$ is used for reconstruction during tokenizer training.

+\paragraph{Tokenizer reconstruction objective.} The decoder reconstructs the time-domain IMU signal and spectral targets from the quantized embeddings.
+The tokenizer is trained with: